Hello and welcome back!

 The implementation simply requires swapping the model.tflite for model_edgetpu.tflite in the Jupyter Notebook, developed in article 3.
 Although I will change course slightly and use a Coral Dev Board Mini, as it fits in nicely with a future series coming soon to this site.
 Also, once I overcome the stumbling block with the TI TIDL compiler tool, I’ll demonstrate inferencing on the TI EdgeAI Cloud Jacinto EVM, too!

 Apart from one or two stumbling blocks I have finally managed to compile a TFLite model for use on EdgeAI hardware.
-We have just scratched the surface of using hardware delegates to accelerate feed-forward machine learning.
-Apart from the myriad of parameters that are available, as part of the compilation process, we could consider transfer learning too.
-Hence, the Basic Classification series will be expanded into a general EdgeAI classification series, after article 4 of 4, which is coming soon.
+We have just scratched the surface of using hardware delegates to accelerate feed-forward, deep neural networks for machine learning.
+Apart from the myriad of architectures and parameters that are available, as part of the model development process, we could consider transfer learning too.
+Hence, the Basic Classification series will be expanded to include image classification, feature extraction, object detection and semantic segmentation.
+All this, after article 4 of 4, which is coming soon!

 EdgeTPU compilation instructions: https://coral.ai/docs/edgetpu/compiler/#system-requirements